Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/irl/tex.md

- use teleportation for teleportation, and now it continuous real time instant messaging; this is like barely-there virtual /duality|particle|wave|../ infrastructure self-teleporting, is that a "-thing"? i think it is; it's just pointer arithmetic,.. shyamgate!!! :D
+ use teleportation for teleportation, and now it continuous real time instant messaging; this is like barely-there virtual /duality|particle|wave|../ infrastructure self-teleporting, is that a "-thing"? i think it is; it's just pointer arithmetic,.. shyamgate!!! :D so we pair our /singularities|dualities|pluralities/ now i'm just referencing the just push it movement; she's a great actress (maybe she still will be, even iff this doesn't happen this ttime; she got famous because of this, and you need (x)p to make (x)p), but don't be too pushy, or get filtered! i s/did/was going to/ do an "a pushes to b", "b pushes to a",.. so transmitting the next (tele)port(ation) key, the next observational measure sspacettime, and the rest of the message; who needs to update intervals? (whether they be locally, or globally, decided) the extra (virtual)particles can be used for redundancy instead; virtual redundancies are redundant

 (sspace)ttemporal (meta,virtual,..)entanglement includes; {x,..}, {x,y,..},..
  (logic)chains, (wheel)spins, (dealer)sign(al)s,..